 One of Pentaho’s great passions is to empower organizations to take advantage of amazing innovations in Big Data to solve new challenges using the existing skill sets they have in their organizations today.
-Our Pentaho Labs’ innovations around natively integrating data engineering and analytics with Big Data platforms like Hadoop and Storm have already led dozens of customers to deploy next-generation Big Data solutions.
+Our Pentaho Labs prototyping and innovation efforts around natively integrating data engineering and analytics with Big Data platforms like Hadoop and Storm have already led dozens of customers to deploy next-generation Big Data solutions.
 Examples of these solutions include optimizing data warehousing architectures, leveraging Hadoop as a cost effective data refinery, and performing advanced analytics on diverse data sources to achieve a broader 360-degree view of customers.

 Big Data Integration on Spark